A Perfect World: Production

-Steven Spielberg was interested in directing the film but was unavailable due to shooting Jurassic Park.
+Steven Spielberg was interested in directing the film but was unavailable due to scheduling commitments for Jurassic Park.
+However, one of the film's cast, Laura Dern, heard about the project and was subsequently cast as Sally Gerber.

-While Eastwood was making In the Line of Fire, he was given the screenplay to A Perfect World.
-He was also in the midst of campaigning for the Academy Awards with Unforgiven and saw A Perfect World as an opportunity to work as a director only and take a break from acting.
-However, when Kevin Costner was approached with the screenplay for the movie, he suggested that Eastwood would be perfect for the role of Texas Ranger Red Garnett.
-Eastwood agreed, realizing that his screentime would not be as significant, leaving most of the time to work behind the camera.
+Eastwood initially read the screenplay for A Perfect World while filming In the Line of Fire.
+He was also in the midst of campaigning for the Academy Awards with Unforgiven and was eager to work on a project where he could focus primarily on directing.
+When Kevin Costner was approached to play Butch Haynes, he suggested that Eastwood himself should play Red Garnett.
+Eastwood agreed; since his screen time as Garnett was limited, he could spend most of his time behind the camera.

-Screenwriter John Lee Hancock said part of the idea for the character of the Phillip and his Casper costume came from a childhood memory he had of his brother running around a Texas field in such a costume.
+Screenwriter John Lee Hancock said part of the idea for the character of Phillip and his Casper costume came from a childhood memory he had of his brother running around a Texas field in such a costume.

 The film was shot in Austin, Texas, and Martindale, Texas, in between San Marcos and Lockhart in the spring and summer of 1993.

 Reception

 Box office

 A Perfect World was released in North American theaters on November 24, 1993, grossing $31.1 million in box office receipts in the United States and Canada.
 The film's success was far better overseas, with an international gross of $102.5 million for a total of $135 million.

+About the box-office reception, Clint Eastwood said: "I always felt this movie was high risk.
+I just liked the story.
+Sure, a lot of people are disappointed.
+But if you don't grow, you just get in a rut.
+You can make sequels and imitations and make some dough.
+But you've got to make a wide variety of things so someday people look back and say, 'Hey, he tried, he did this, he took some risks.'
+In this film, the audience was probably expecting two guys who'd be at each other or two pals on a wild adventure.
+It wasn't that kind of film."